Total Time: About an hour | Serves 4-5

 Notes

 - Make as many as you want, roll around in them like a meaty ball-pit.
-You could also freeze them, because they freeze really well.
+You could also freeze them, because they freeze really well… so does the gravy, so freeze separately.

 - Sour Cream adds a bit of tang to the gravy, but is not necessary if you prefer to omit it.